dstroot/blog-next/_posts/2021-07-28-culture-measue-what-you-treasure.md

 How do you actually measure culture?
 When determining how to measure culture note that culture is an **outcome**.
 If you could measure culture directly, you would be measuring a result - e.g. the current state (kind of like reading the speedometer in your car).
 Does simply knowing the current state help you improve it?
 Does knowing the speed of your car help you to speed up or slow down?
 Or, are those changes made through other means (e.g. the brakes and accelerator)?

-You can measure employee burnout, or employee engagement, but those are **outcomes, not inputs** of your culture.
+You can measure employee burnout, or employee engagement, but those are **outcomes** of your culture.
 They describe the current state.

-I am suggesting you might have more success improving culture if you could measure and improve the "ingredients", "inputs", or "drivers" of a great culture (the gas and brakes), which in turn would lead to the cultural outcome you desire (the right speed).
+I suggest you might have more success improving culture if you could measure and improve the "ingredients", "inputs", or "drivers" of a great culture (the gas and brakes), which in turn would lead to the cultural outcome you desire (the right speed).

 Side Note: One of the values in my family was following the rules.
 So we had a defined bedtime as children, and we were expected to adhere to it.
 In my view my family just "followed the rules".
 My friends interpreted that as my parents being strict.
 Interestingly, **My friends had the exact same bedtime**, but their parents didn't enforce it.
 They had the same "rules" but a different cultural outcome.
 Another way to say this is one aspect of culture is not the slogan on the wall but rather how you allow people to behave.
 What you _actually_ allow vs. what you _say_ you allow.
 This is another way to view culture as an outcome.